willwebberley/WekaPy/README.md

 Currently, there are two methods for training the model - either through ARFF files or by providing a list of instances.
 Both require the `Model` object to be instantiated first (see above).

+When training the model, any models trained previously with this `Model` object will be replaced by the new model.

 You will need to provide either an ARFF file or a list of Instances in order for the train to be successful.

 **Using ARFF Files**